 It’s possible, but less certain, that stretching also has chronic effects on flexibility.
 Regular stretching could stimulate adaptations of muscles and other tissues that bring about lasting increases in flexibility.

 Everyday observations suggest that’s true, because ballet dancers and yoga teachers, who stretch a lot, tend to be more flexible than the rest of us.
 But, while it seems obvious that regular stretching makes people more flexible, it has proved remarkably difficult to demonstrate that in controlled experiments.

-Stretching does make people tolerate stretch more.
+Stretching does make people tolerate stretching more.
 That is, it makes people feel able to get into more stretched positions.
 And this increase in stretch tolerance may make people feel more flexible even when they’re not.

-Either way, the effects of stretching on flexibility – acute or chronic – could be exploited to enhance performance of some sports.
+Either way, the effects of stretching on flexibility – acute or chronic – could be exploited to enhance the performance of some sports.
 It seems likely that hurdlers or gymnasts, for instance, could perform better if they were more flexible.
 More generally, it appears likely that stretching could increase performance in sports that require flexibility.

 The other way stretching could affect performance is through its effects on the ability of muscles to produce force.
 The clearest conclusion that arises from studies on humans is that stretching typically produces a small, temporary reduction in the strength of stretched muscles.

-This suggests it may be unwise to stretch muscles immediately prior to sport if it requires generation of large muscle forces.
+This suggests it may be unwise to stretch muscles immediately prior to sport if it requires the generation of large muscle forces.